Baaqar-007/my_ostep_projects/README.md

 - `wzip`: A utility for compressing files.
 - `wunzip`: A utility for decompressing files.

+## Reverse
+The `initial-reverse` folder contains the following utilities:
+- `reverse` : A utility to reverse the order of lines in a file and either print it to stdout or to another file.

 ## Usage

 Each utility can be run from the command line.
 For example, to use `wcat`, navigate to the `initial_utilities` directory and run: